 WestJet Bargaining Blog

-In addition to emails sent directly to you, our dedicated bargaining blog will serve as a secondary source for all official communications related to the upcoming negotiations.
-Here you will find:
+In addition to emails sent directly to you, our dedicated bargaining blog serves as a secondary source for all official communications related to the ongoing negotiations.
+Here you find:

-Regular Updates: Following bargaining sessions, we will post summaries of the discussions and progress made.
+• Regular updates: Following bargaining sessions, we post summaries of the discussions and progress made.

-Information Documents: Key documents related to the bargaining process, such as proposals and updates, will be posted here.
+• Information documents: Key documents related to the bargaining process, such as proposals and updates, are posted here.

 Bargaining Blog: Stay Up-to-Date